-Other Conditions Can Test Positive For Rheumatoid Factor
+Other Conditions Positive for Rheumatoid Factor

 Other autoimmune diseases can also be positive for rheumatoid factor including: